patters-match/z88/readme.txt

 Once you've got yourself the latest snapshot of the repository, you will get the following directory structure with lots of files in it:

+/bin
+     /roms          This folder contains all known Z88 ROMS, used by OZvm z88.jar        The Z88 emulator / debugger.
+     makeapp.jar    The MakeApp utility used by compilation script to generate Z88 Application Card binaries.
+     mpm            The Z80 assembler used to compile all Z80 sources dzasm          Utility to reverse-engineer Z80 binaries into source code

+     [Various 3rd party runtime binaries provided by Z88 Workbench installer]

 /documentation
      /devnotes      Z88 Developers Notes, html files (V4.2 or later).
      /packages      Packages system, txt files (up to and including V4.0)